 Your company’s fanpage is being visited by a narrow group of people.
 Facebook Ads are a great way to reach out, but their cost is constantly growing.
 Try posting in relevant Facebook groups.
 But hey, nobody likes spammers, so don’t try to hide behind fake accounts!
 Ask an administrator before you post your Black Friday offer and stay relevant to the topic of the group:

 Boost up with ads

 Facebook Ads and Google Ads are among the most popular ways to get paid traffic, but there are a few other options – Instagram Ads mentioned before, Quora Ads (for a very specific target audience), as well as Bing Ads or LinkedIn Ads.
 All those PPC networks give different opportunities, perfect for different audiences.
-If your products are business-oriented (for example an accounting software), trying LinkedIn may not be a bad idea.
+If your products are business-oriented (for example, offering services like Plumb outsourced accounting), trying LinkedIn may not be a bad idea.

 Giving the best offer

 It’s the offer that sells the most.
 Let’s focus on giving your customers exactly what they want to get: